karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 Let's make it so that the player can jump by pressing the space key!
 Jumping usually involves giving the player a speed upwards and then having gravity pull them down again.
 In order to represent this we need to add a new variable that can hold the player's _velocity_.

-> **PHYSICS LINGO:** The word speed just means a single number that represents how fast you are going, without indicating in which direction you are going.
+> **PHYSICS LINGO: SPEED VS VELOCITY** The word speed just means a single number that represents how fast you are going, without indicating in which direction you are going.
 The word velocity both specifies how fast you are going, but also in what direction.
 In a 2D game it is therefore suitable to use a `Vector2` to represent the velocity.

 Just after the line `player_pos := rl.Vector2 { 640, 320 }`, add this line: